-3. You can walk, eat, talk on the phone and hail a cab, all at the same time.
+3. You can walk, talk on the phone and hail a cab, all while wearing a face mask.

 4. You jaywalk (and would never consider not jaywalking).

 5. You're instantly skeptical of/annoyed by any hybrid food creation, no matter how delicious it sounds.